venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/redis.md

 Every PING and PONG packet contain a GOSSIP section which contains the information about other nodes idle times, from the point of view of the sending node.

+### Redis Cluster Bus

+This second high port (In here, 17000) is used for the Cluster bus, that is a node-to-node communication channel using a binary protocol.
+The Cluster bus is used by nodes for failure detection, configuration update, failover authorization and so forth.
+If you don’t open both TCP ports, your cluster will not work as expected.
+So make sure that you open both ports in your firewall.

 ### How Gossip Protocol Works?